 In 1817, the Buttonwood traders visited the Philadelphia Merchants Exchange to study and replicate their exchange model, officially forming the New York Stock and Exchange Board in March 1817.31

-The stock exchange began operations with rented rooms at 40.
-Wall Street with a constitution and a definite set of rules.
-It was mandatory for members to gain a seat in the exchange for which they had to pay a fee.
+The stock exchange began operations with rented rooms at 40 Wall Street with a constitution and definite rules.
+Members needed to gain a seat in the exchange for which they had to pay a fee.
 The NYSE has traded stocks since its very first day.32 Originally, there were five securities traded in New York City, with the first listed company on the NYSE being none other than the Bank of New York.

 After the Great Fire broke out in 1835 and nearly 700 buildings were gutted in lower Manhattan, the New York stock exchange.
-However, the brokerages could still communicate with each other using a telegraph code developed by Samuel Morse.
+However, the brokerages could still communicate using a telegraph code developed by Samuel Morse.